 For journalists in Myanmar, the limits to what can be published have receded so fast over the past two years that they can sometimes appear indistinct.
 Reports about corruption and malpractice in the government have become commonplace, along with land confiscations and strikes sparked by oppressive working conditions.

-But new boundaries appear to be emerging.
-The recent unrest in the National League for Democracy
+appear to be emerging.
+The recent unrest in the National League for

 While some editors refused to comment on the media blackout, Ko Ahr Mahn, the executive editor of 7Day News, which bills itself as the highest-selling private weekly journal, said his publication had not published news on the party’s internal conflicts because it was hard to ascertain where the blame lies.